TheDGOfficial/hypixel-skyblock-util-tools/.github/SECURITY.md

 be delayed just before a stable GitHub release.
 Development/Alpha/Beta releases from GitHub Releases (those marked as " pre-releases") are also supported, but only if there is no stable release succeeding them.

-We may also provide support to self-builds of default branch, i.e. when build fails on a specific OS, or Java version.
+We may also provide support to self-builds of default branch, i.e. when build fails on a specific OS (that is supported by the project).

 ## Reporting a Vulnerability